elves/elvish/website/home.md

         a shell?
       </p>
       <p>
-        You no longer have to make a choice.
+        You no longer have to choose.
 Press
         <kbd>Ctrl-N</kbd> to start exploring directories and
-        preview files, with the full power of a shell still under your fingertip.
+        preview files, with the full power of a shell still under your fingertips.
       </p>
     </div>
     <div class="demo-col demo-ttyshot">